IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 ### Parametric surfaces

-Like parametric curves, parametric surfaces are defined by a function that a reference domain ``D \subset \mathbb{R}^2`` to a surface in 3D space.
+Like parametric curves, parametric surfaces are defined by a function that maps a reference domain ``D \subset \mathbb{R}^2`` to a surface in 3D space.
 They can be constructed using the [`parametric_surface`](@ref) function:

 ```@example geo-and-meshes